Atlas-B2023/ResidentialElectrificationTracker/docs/index.md

 ## Atlas IQP B23 Residential Heating Code Documentation

-Public functions are documented on the left, although private functions are also document.
+Public functions are documented on the left.
+A video series on YouTube will be uploaded soon to assist in learning about the usage of this program.